 Windscribe is available on an extensive — if fairly standard — range of operating systems and platforms.
 Because its browser extension is so important, it’s available for more browsers than the average VPN.

 For mobile users, Windscribe is available on iOS and Android.
 There’s a button for BlackBerry on the website, but it’s labeled “just kidding” and takes you back to the top.
 That strikes me as needlessly hostile, but since BlackBerry now runs on Android, at least nobody is getting left out.

 Windscribe has dedicated VPN apps for Amazon Fire TV, Nvidia Shield and Kodi.
 You can protect other smart TVs and game consoles by installing Windscribe on your router (DD-WRT or Tomato).
 If your router isn’t compatible — or if you can’t get it to work — you can buy a preconfigured router from InvizBox for $129.

 If you want to use Windscribe without using any of its apps, you can get config generators with any Pro account.
-Config generators come in four protocols: OpenVPN, IKEv2, WireGuard and SOCKS5.
+Config generators come in three protocols: OpenVPN, IKEv2 and WireGuard.

 Servers & Server Locations

 For the level of service it provides, Windscribe has an average size server network.
 It currently has servers in 112 locations across 69 countries.
 It’s not clear how many servers there are in total since Windscribe automatically picks the best one in the location you choose.